OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Sampling Maple Bus Input

+The maple_in PIO state machine handles Maple Bus input.
 Some concessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.

 ### Sampling the Start Sequence